 Rachel Meltzer

-Building freelance momentum takes more than client gigs—it takes habits.
+Building freelance momentum takes more than landing consistent paid work — it requires habits.
 Whether you’re pitching consistently, tracking your budget like a boss, or carving out real CEO time, habitual behavior keeps your business healthy and growing.

 If you’ve struggled to keep up with these “boring” but vital tasks, you’re not alone.
-Every freelancer falls behind.
-The trick is forgiving yourself, picking back up, and planning for success—not shame.
+Every freelancer falls behind at some point (it’s almost like a right of passage).
+The trick is forgiving yourself, picking back up, and planning for success – not shame.

 Weekly Tasks